 young parents transformed into hooligans before your eyes during a Witching Hour, these are your guys.”
 The House Band started in 2001.
 This band does rock covers and original songs, inspired by the Beatles, Rolling Stones, the Grateful Dead, Police, English Beat, Dawes, the Killers, Muse, REM, U2, Wilco, and all other great music since 1964 to date.
 The House Band has played the major clubs on Sunset Strip many times and is a popular West side bar band.
 The House Band is the perfect band for a fun backyard party.

-Phat Trick is a youth alternative/indie/classic rock/funk band based in Pacific Palisades, CA. We write and perform original songs influenced by various artists, including Led Zeppelin, The Black Keys, The White Stripes, Jimi Hendrix, and others.
-We have been playing together and writing music since January 2015.
-We have played several shows in Los Angeles, including at the Whisky and The Mint, and love to play for live audiences.
+Phat Trick is a youth alternative/indie/classic rock/blues band based in Pacific Palisades, CA. We write and perform original songs influenced by various artists, including Led Zeppelin, The Black Keys, The White Stripes, Jimi Hendrix, Arctic Monkeys, and others.
+We have been playing together and writing music since January 1, 2015.
+We have played several shows and fundraisers in Los Angeles, including at the Whisky and The Mint, and love to play for live audiences.
 We all play multiple instruments and perform in our school rock and jazz bands in addition to Phat Trick.
-We released our first studio album, Edge of Today, on July 1, 2016.
-The songs have been posted to our site (www.phattrickband.com) and are available on iTunes and Bandcamp.com.
+We released our first studio album, Edge of Today, on July 1, 2016, our second album, Live at the Whisky in March 2018, and have since put out several new songs.
+All of our songs have been posted to our site (www.phattrickband.com) and many are available on iTunes, ReverbNation, and Soundcloud.
 Check out our music and book us at your show.
 We will rock the house!

 Website – www.phattrickband.com